PREVIOUS: Can’t Receive (#1)

 This leaves us acting out the neglect either by being overtly needy & grasping, or ‘above it all’ – suppressing how much we still long for the impossible, for the care they couldn’t give

 Wanting more is not just about having things.
-It’s the normal human need like attention, comfort, kindness, love, nurturing, the right information, respect, safety, …. that we never got.
+It’s the normal human needs like attention, comfort, kindness, love, nurturing, the right information, respect, safety, …. that we never got.

 Many of us concluded our main character defect is our need for love (a misuse of 12-Step Program’s 4th Step).
 After all these years, how foolish to still want something we believe we don’t deserve!
 Right?

-🤢ACoAs are terrified to ‘blatantly’ ask, sure we’ll always hear “NO”.
+🤢 ACoAs are terrified to ‘blatantly’ ask, sure that we’ll always hear “NO”.

 The underlying assumption is that we’ll never get any needs met, & the rejection would be too painful, so let’s not even go there

 😢 AND, we’re convinced that if we have to ask for something – whatever is given was not done freely, so receiving it doesn’t count, has no meaning or value!